lucasshuan/b2c-ecommerce-api/README.md

 ## 📄 About <a name = "about"></a>

-B2C E-commerce API is a Golang project featuring GraphQL with gqlgen and Gin for Web Framework.
+B2C (business to consumer) E-commerce API is a Golang project featuring GraphQL with gqlgen and Gin for Web Framework.

 The project adopts a well-organized controller-service-repository structure and supports various functionalities, including user registration, Google authentication, cart management, order creation, payment processing, and more.
 Additionally, it integrates Asaas for enhanced functionality.